BZoennchen/supercollider-book/chapters/sounddesign/am.md

 We can avoid DC (direct current) by using ``LeacDC``.
 ```

-### Clangorous Sound
+### Clangoros Sound

 If we play different notes by changing the carrier frequency without changing the modulation frequency, we get a non-harmonic clangorous sound.
-The relationship between the frequency remains fixed offset such that for a high carrier / center frequency, the sum and difference frequencies are closer to the center frequency compared to low center frequencies.
+The relationship between the frequency remains a fixed offset, such that for a high carrier/center frequency, the sum and difference frequencies are closer to the center frequency compared to low center frequencies.

-For almost all carrier frequencies there are no harmonics present in the signal.
+For almost all carrier frequencies, there are no harmonics present in the signal.
 This leads to a rather clangorous sound.
 This can be used to create aggressive and conventionally 'unmusical' sounds that change dramatically as one plays up and down the keyboard.

-We can control the amount of clangour by raising or lowering the level of the modulator $A_\text{mod}$.
+We can control the amount of clangor by raising or lowering the level of the modulator $A_\text{mod}$.

 ### Harmonic and Inharmonic Timbres